 To add the membership period the transaction will cover, use the merge fields below.
 Please Note: This message will show on all dues transactions, so keep the messaging applicable to new signups and renewals.

-- [[Membership Period Start Date]] - Would be replaced upon generating a dues transaction with the start date of the new membership period formatted as m/dd/yyyy
+- [[Membership Period Start Date]] - Would be replaced upon generating a dues transaction with the member's Member Since date formatted as m/dd/yyyy.

 - [[New Expiration Date]] - Would be replaced upon generating a dues transaction with the new expiration date formatted as m/dd/yyyy